bgachara/bgachara.github.io/posts/databases.md

   - goal: minimise number of stalls from having to read data from disk.

 - Buffer Pool
-  - memory region organized as an array of fixed size pages.
+  - This is a memory region organized as an array of fixed size pages.
-  - an array entry is called a frame.
+  - An array entry is called a frame(name is to distinguish it from other components).
-  - when DBMS requests a page, an exact copy is placed into one of these frames.
+  - When DBMS requests a page, an exact copy is placed into one of these frames.
-  - dirty pages are buffered and not written to disk immediately: write back cache.
+  - Dirty pages are buffered and not written to disk immediately: write back cache.
-  - page table keeps track of pages that are currently in memory.
+  - A page table keeps track of pages that are currently in memory, usually a fixed-size hash table protected with latches to ensure thread-safe access.
+  - It also maintains metadata per page:
+    - Dirty flag.
-  - also maintains metadata: dirty flag, pin(prevent swap)/reference counter.
+    - Pin(prevent swap)/reference counter.
+    - Access tracking information.

 ### Locks vs Latches